 Contributions - Contributions are recognized in the period received, including unconditional promises to give.
 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Those that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using the risk-adjusted interest rate applicable to the years in which the promises are received.
 Amortization of the discounts is included in contribution revenue.
 Conditional promises to give are recognized as revenue when the conditions on which they depend are met.
-At December 31, 2022 and 2021, there were no outstanding conditional contributions.
+At December 31, 2023 and 2022, there were \$8,000,000 and \$0 outstanding conditional contributions, respectively.